pjaos/myenergi-display/README.md

 other apps I've developed.
 Therefore I chose to develop a program in python that serves an app to a mobile phone browser which looks similar to an app running on the phone.

 I chose to host the python app on a Raspberry Pi zero 2 W as this has a power consumption of only about 0.7 watts.
+However it should be possible to host the server app on any platform that supports python3.12.

 The result is shown below.
 The main features of this are

 - Show the hot water tank temperatures.
 - Allow the immersion heaters (top and bottom) to be set to boost mode.
-- Allow an EV to be charged from the cheapest electricity in the next 24 hours with a simple interface.
+- Allow an EV to be charged from the cheapest electricity via a simple interface.

+The following is an image of a mobile phone showing the display.

 <img src="doc/images/myenergi_display_phone.png" width="300"/>

+A couple of examples of the app in use.

 <img src="doc/images/eddi_tab.png" width="300"/> <img src="doc/images/set_zappi_schedule.png" alt="drawing" width="300"/>

 # Installation
 Details of how to install and run this software on a Raspberry PI Zero 2 W can be found [here](doc/rpi_zero_installation.md).
-The Raspberry Pi zero 2 W runs Raspberry Pi's version of Linux (Raspbian bookworm) but the python code should run on any platform (Ubuntu, Windows etc) that supports python3.12.
-If you are unsure how to run this software on other platforms let me know and I'll do my best to help.
+As the software is written in python it should be possible to run it on any platform that supports python version 3.12 (E.G Ubuntu or Windows).

 # Starting the server
 Once the installation is complete you need to start the start the myenergy display server.
 Click [here](doc/starting_the_server.md) for details on how to start the myenergy display server.